 You can select the theme, start-up image and sound, shutter sound, operation sound and selftimer sound used on this camera.
 These are called My Camera settings.
-You can also customize the [12] and [13] options for each item with sounds and images recorded on the CF card or by using the supplied software.
+You can also customize the [12] and [13] options for each item with images from the CF card and newly recorded sounds or by using the supplied software.
 See the Software Starter Guide for details.